Nasdaq snaps four-day losing streak as health stocks rebound

 OSLO Bharat Heavy Electricals has been excluded from the investment portfolio of Norway's $935-billion sovereign wealth fund, the world's largest, the Norwegian central bank said on Friday.

-Wall Street was higher in afternoon trading on Friday, with the Nasdaq poised to close higher for the first time this week, as healthcare and technology stocks rebounded, and as data pointed to a pick up in economic activity.
+Wall Street was higher at midday on Friday, with the Nasdaq recording gains for the first time this week, as healthcare and technology stocks rebounded, and as data pointed to a pick-up in economic activity.

 A majority of the 10 major S&P indexes were higher, with both the health and tech indexes moving up after two days of losses.
 The Nasdaq biotech index was up 2.6 percent, ending a 5-day losing streak.

-Apple gave the biggest boost to the Nasdaq and the S&P 500 with a 1.2 percent increase to $126.66.
-Gilead rose 5.4 percent to $105.94 after its quarterly profit nearly doubled.
+Gilead led the gains on the Nasdaq and the S&P 500 with a 4.4 percent increase to $104.90.
+The company's quarterly profit nearly doubled, driven by strong sales of its hepatitis C drugs.
+Apple rose 0.8 percent to $126.13.

+"Its a new month and big institutional investors that allocate on a monthly basis are still moving money into the market," said Adam Sarhan, chief executive of Sarhan Capital in New York.

-Investors were also buoyed by an encouraging batch of data for April that suggested the economy was pulling out of a first-quarter soft patch.
+Investors also welcomed an encouraging batch of data for April that suggested the economy was pulling out of a first-quarter soft patch.

 Consumer sentiment jumped and vehicle sales were stronger-than-expected in April, while manufacturing expansion in the month held steady at near a two-year low.

-Railcar makers gained after tougher oil-train safety standards, including rules to phase out older tank cars in three years, were announced.
+Railcar makers gained after the United Stated and Canada announced new tougher oil-train safety standards that included rules to phase out older tank cars in three years.

-Yum Brands jumped 6 percent to hit a record high of $91.14 after Daniel Loeb's Third Point revealed a stake in the company.
+Yum Brands jumped 5.5 percent to hit a record high of $90.70 after Daniel Loeb's Third Point revealed a stake in the company and said the KFC-owner had "turned the page" on its China troubles and forecast a dramatic profit recovery.

+LinkedIn shares slumped 20.9 percent to $199.37, a day after the professional social network operator slashed its full-year profit forecast.

 (Editing by Savio D'Souza)